oelin/flare/README.md

 ## Conclusion

-Flare is a simple, flexible format for streaming big datasets to limited devices.
-Our hope is that it positively contributes to the democratization of big data.
+Flare is a simple protocol for streaming large datasets over HTTPS.
+We hope that it allows big data to be shared more easily between ordinary internet users.

 ## Resources